cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 ### Agent
 Update the following files in the `./config` folder:
 - `/agent.properties`:
     - `endpoint.kg.[NAMESPACE]`: The SPARQL endpoint of each respective NAMEPSACE.
+The namespaces are divided based on the explanation in [Structure](#structure).
     - `auth.kg.user` and `auth.kg.pass`: Blazegraph authentication.
 Can be left blank if no authentication is needed.
     - `endpoint.printer`: Printer server endpoint.
     - `target_qr_size`: QR code size target in cm.